 Watch Building Guides

-For a more detailed list, our How to Build a Gaming PC guide includes everything a newbie builder needs - from deciding on a budget to maintaining the computer for year’s worth of usage.
+For a more detailed list, our How to Build a Gaming PC guide includes everything a newbie builder needs.

 Install OS Via USB

-If you have a 4GB+ USB stick laying around, congratulations: you cansave some money and space by just installing your OS via USB.
-Use the Windows 10 Media Creation Tool to create a Windows installation USB stick.
-UNetbootin or Rufus can be used to do the same with a Linux distribution.
+If you have a 4GB+ USB stick laying around, congratulations: you can save some money and space by just installing your OS via USB (as opposed to being forced to install a disk drive on your computer and then use an installation disk).

-You now have the option to build the best gaming PC build under $1500 as of May of 2018.
+You now know how to build the best gaming PC for around $1,500.

-Games at the highest of frames and resolutions, streaming, rendering and encoding without a breaking a sweat- with the power inside it, nothing can stand in your way.
+Games at the highest of frames and resolutions, streaming and rendering without a breaking a sweat.